-The Employment Options department provides supports for adults seeking employment opportunities and students planning to transition from school to the world of work.
+The Employment Options department provides a range of services for adults seeking employment opportunities and students planning to transition from school to the world of work.
 Employment Options works in partnership with local businesses by providing them with successful personnel at no cost to their company and by providing on-site training, pre-screened applicants whose abilities match specific job requirements, and long-term support as necessary.

 Employment Options staff work closely with individuals and their team members to find competitive employment in the community compatible with an individual’s goals, desires and abilities.
-In addition, staff members provide the ongoing support needed for an individual to maintain their chosen employment.
+In addition, staff members provide the ongoing support needed for an individual to maintain and thrive in their chosen employment.

 Community Prevocational Support